What Makes Zipchat Zipchat

 |---|---|---|

-When Zipchat still makes sense: You have someone who enjoys calibrating an agent, you want explicit tool behaviors (orders/discounts) in the conversation loop, and you are fine with paid positioning from day one.
+Zipchat still makes sense if you have someone who enjoys calibrating a chatbot, you want explicit built-in behaviors like order lookups and discount creation in the conversation loop, and you are fine with paid positioning from day one.

-When Carti is the better switch: You want revenue outcomes without becoming the bot PM, you need multilingual without drama, you want proactive and recovery behaviors on by default, and you want a lower-friction way to test on real traffic.
+Carti is the better switch if you want revenue outcomes without becoming the bot project manager.
+It also fits when you need multilingual without drama, you want proactive and recovery behaviors on by default, and you want a lower-friction way to test on real traffic.

 Try Carti on the Shopify App Store